yo-soy-dev/FUTURE_FS_02/README.md

 ## 🎯 About the Project

-**FUTURE_FS_02** is a comprehensive full-stack web application demonstrating modern web development best practices.
+**OpsPilot – MERN Business Management Platform** is a comprehensive full-stack web application demonstrating modern web development best practices.
 Built with the MERN stack (MongoDB, Express.js, React, Node.js), this project showcases a complete **Business Management System** with features including lead tracking, inventory management, customer support ticketing, and interest request handling.

 The application features **dual dashboards** - one for administrators with full control and analytics, and another for clients with limited, role-specific access.
 This makes it an ideal foundation for CRM systems, business management platforms, or SaaS applications.